waylis/core/README.md

 <img src="https://raw.githubusercontent.com/waylis/core/refs/heads/master/docs/public/promo.webp" alt="promo">

-**Waylis** is a Node.js package for interacting with your app’s backend through predefined chat scenes.
+**Waylis** is a Node.js library that allows you to add a chat-like interface for interacting with your applications.
 It’s a complete solution that can free you from writing a separate frontend part.
 Abstracting user interaction into reusable dialog blocks, Waylis allows you to fully focus on domain logic by automatically collecting, validating user input and displaying processing results.

 > [!WARNING]
 > Waylis is a new project and currently in beta phase.
 Updates released before version 1.0 may introduce breaking changes.